italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

   * - **exp**
     - Unix Timestamp, representing the expiration time on or after which the JWT MUST NOT be valid anymore.
   * - **request_uri_method**
-    - String determining the HTTP method to be used with the `request_uri` endpoint to provide the Wallet metadata to the Relying Party.
+    - String determining the HTTP method to be used with the `request_uri` endpoint to provide the Wallet Instance metadata to the Relying Party.
 The value is case-insensitive and can be set to: `get` or `post`.
-The GET method, as defined in [@RFC9101], involves the Wallet sending a GET request to retrieve a Request Object.
-The POST method involves the Wallet requesting the creation of a new Request Object by sending an HTTP POST request, with its metadata, to the request URI of the Relying Party.
+The GET method, as defined in [@RFC9101], involves the Wallet Instance  sending a GET request to retrieve a Request Object.
+The POST method involves the Wallet Instance requesting the creation of a new Request Object by sending an HTTP POST request, with its metadata, to the request URI of the Relying Party.

 .. warning::